vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/credentials/Set-VCFCredential.md

 ## Description

-The Set-VCFCredential cmdlet updates a credential.
+The Set-VCFCredential cmdlet updates or rotates a credential.

 ???+ info